Hello! My name is Sarah and I write books for young people.

-My debut novel, 'Outside', was published by Penguin in 2019 and was nominated for the Carnegie Medal 2020.
-You can find out more about the book, here.
-My second novel 'The World Between Us' will be out in March 2021.
-I can't wait for you to read it!
+My debut YA novel, 'Outside', was published by Penguin in 2019 and was nominated for the Carnegie Medal 2020.
+My second novel 'The World Between Us' published in March 2021, and my debut Middle Grade novel, 'The Hunt for the Nightingale' will be published by Simon and Schuster in January 2022.

 When I'm not writing, I work at Jericho Writers - a club and editorial consultancy for new writers.
 There, you can find me hosting videos, chatting to literary agents and writing articles all about writing children's books.
 I'm also on the board for Creative Future, working with some emerging under-represented writers, and I work as a creative writing tutor for children and adults.